just-jeb/java-binary-decoder/README.md

 ## Purpose
 The library is intended to ease the maintenance of protocol between Java and the side that defines the binary structure.
-The decoding is reflection based, thus it eliminates the need for chaning the decoding code when the binary structure changes.
+The decoding is reflection based, thus it eliminates the need for changing the decoding code when the binary structure changes.
 The only thing that has to be changed is a corresponding Java class.

 ## Features
 * Signed\Unsigned integer types